 Please note that:

-- It is acceptable to use an asterisk in place of the trademark symbol where the medium used (for example, electronic mail) cannot reproduce the ® or ™ symbols.
-However, this is not intended to authorize use of the asterisk as the norm.
+- The keyboard command for ® is option/alt +r, for ™ is option/alt +2, and for © is option/alt +g.
+It is acceptable to use an asterisk in place of the trademark symbol where the medium used (for example, electronic mail) cannot reproduce the ® or ™ symbol; (c) is an alternate for ©.

 - You may translate the trademark attribution to national language(s).